Promotion cases

 Export a structured promotion document

-Tally generates a formatted promotion case narrative from your logged wins — organized by impact theme, ready to share with your manager or present in calibration.
+Tally generates a formatted promotion case narrative from your logged wins, organized by impact theme and ready to share with your manager or present in calibration.

 Common promotion case questions